rocky-linux/documentation/docs/books/learning_bash/02-using-variables.md

 ## Storing information for later use

 As in any programming language, the shell script uses variables.
-They are used to store information in memory to be reused at will during the script.
+They are used to store information in memory to be reused as needed during the script.

 A variable is created when it receives its content.
 It remains valid until the end of the execution of the script or at the explicit request of the script author.
 Since the script is executed sequentially from start to finish, it is impossible to call a variable before it is created.

-The content of a variable can be changed during the script, the variable continues to exist.
+The content of a variable can be changed during the script, as the variable continues to exist until the script ends.
 If the content is deleted, the variable remains active but contains nothing.

-The notion of variable type in shell script is possible but is very rarely used.
+The notion of a variable type in a shell script is possible but is very rarely used.
 The content of a variable is always a character or a string.

 ```
 #!/usr/bin/env bash